mesalock-linux/mesapy/README.md

 [![Build Status](https://ci.mesalock-linux.org/api/badges/mesalock-linux/mesapy/status.svg)](https://ci.mesalock-linux.org/mesalock-linux/mesapy)

 MesaPy is a *memory-safe* Python implementation based on PyPy.
-In addition to PyPy's distinct features -- speed, memory usage, compatibility and stackless, MesaPy mainly focuses on improving its *security* and *memory safety*.
+In addition to PyPy's distinct features -- speed (thanks to the JIT compiler), memory usage, compatibility and stackless (massive concurrency), MesaPy mainly focuses on improving its *security* and *memory safety*.
 On top of the enhancements, we also bring MesaPy into **Intel SGX** to write memory-safe applications running in the trusted execution environment.

 We achieve the memory-safety promise through various methods: hardening RPython's type system (RPython is the language for writing PyPy), modifying